stefanspringer1/SwiftXML/README.md

 }
 ```

+Note that the root of the traversal is not to be removed during the traversal.

 ## Direct access to elements

 As mentioned and the general description, the library allows to efficiently find elements of a certain name in a document without having to traverse the whole tree.